ARCHITECTURE

 Two layers:

-Threat model: prompt injection via email/web content + direct user input (trusted) + network adversaries (out of scope, personal-use posture).
+Threat model: prompt injection via email/web content, LLM-issued tool calls on the user's machine, direct user input (trusted), and network adversaries for ALP links.
 Full discussion in SECURITY.md.

 Cross-cutting concerns